 The AIQ for each of these artists is tailored to satisfy the clients’ behavioral preference (weights) for each of four financial performance factors which play a role in the decision process involving illiquid assets.
 CAIS also produces a list of artists ordered by AIQ based on the clients’ preference for artist transaction frequency and average sale price levels.

 These analytical tools help our clients decide for themselves which artists are most likely to achieve their personal financial and collecting goals.
 All the analysis tools are based on works that were sold at auction since 2000 and had been previously purchased at auction since 1970.
 There are currently over 38,000 of these repeat sale pairs in the database.
 Our site will be updated with new data after every auction season.

-Subscribers will be asked to weight the following four behavioral performance factors:
+Subscribers will be asked to assign a weight to each of the following four financial performance factors:

 • MARKET ADJUSTED RISK PER UNIT OF RETURN!
 (MARPUR)

 • SALABILITY!
 (S) THE PERCENT OF WORKS OFFERED THAT ACTUALLY SOLD

 • LOSS LIKELIHOOD!
 (LL) THE PERCENT OF WORKS THAT SOLD AT A LOSS

 • RELATIVE LIQUID MARKE SIZE!
 (RLMS) WHAT IS THE MARKET SIZE OF EACH ARTIST RELATIVE TO THE ARTIST WITH THE MOST MARKET LIQUIDITY

 The incorporation of these performance factors and their user selected weights play an important role in determining which artists look most promising from a user’s investment perspective.